tmpg/tmpg.github.io/about.md

 At the time, this seemed to be no more than a generic, perfunctory response, similar to what would be said in a company-wide address or a public press conference.
 I felt I was already doing those things, and there must be some hidden key I was missing.

-Young and overzealous, I did not realize that although those principles may be simple, they did not easily withstand the test of time.
+Young and overzealous, I did not realize that although those principles may be simple, they do not easily withstand the test of time.

 *Work hard, seize opportunities, do what you love, stay focused.*